sebalaini/laravel_docker-compose/README.md

 DB_PASSWORD=root
 ```

+##  Creating a User for MySQL

+The default MySQL installation only creates the root administrative account, which has unlimited privileges on the database server.
+In general, it’s better to avoid using the root administrative account when interacting with the database.

+This step it's done with the `npm run install:db` script that run in the `npm run install` script.

+## Install

+To install the application run the script `npm run deploy`, this script will install Nuxt and Laravel with the relative dependencies.

 ## start

 With all of your services defined in your docker-compose file, you just need to issue a single command to start all of the containers, create the volumes, and set up and connect the networks: